 * **Deviations from the preregistered plan:** We used a random forest model to estimate habitat suitability in place of Maxent due to the advantages offered by using presence-absence data instead of presence-background data.
 Presence-background data can only determine the habitat suitability of points relative to the background environment (Guillera-Arroita et al., 2014), thus the results of presence-background models such as Maxent cannot be compared between different environments due to the difference in backgrounds.
 This limitation of presence-background models makes them a poor fit for comparing range shifts over long periods of time (Sofaer et al., 2018).
 In contrast, presence-absence data allows relative likelihood to be proportional to the probability of occurrence so long as the sampling process is included within the model through effort covariates (Guillera-Arroita et al., 2015).
 Random forest models incorporate absence points and are similarly robust to limited sample sizes and against overfitting as are Maxent models (Elith & Graham, 2009; Evans et al., 2011; Mi et al 2017; Norberg et al., 2019).
 Random forest models have also been used to fit species distribution models based on citizen science data (Robinson et al., 2020), including in the best practices for eBird data (Strimas-Mackey et al., 2016).
 Johnston et al. (2021) directly compared Maxent and random forest models using eBird data and found that the random forest model that included effort covariates performed the best in terms of the AUC and Cohen’s Kappa.
 Cohen’s Kappa is a chance-corrected measurement of agreement between groups made by a classification system and a set of samples classified into real values (Titus et al., 1984).
-We fit species distribution models based on the 2010-2019 data for GTGR and BTGR using both random forest and Maxent and found that the random forest model outperformed the Maxent model based on AUC and kappa for both species.
+We fit species distribution models based on the 2010-2019 data for the great-tailed grackle and the boat-tailed grackle using both random forest and Maxent and found that the random forest model outperformed the Maxent model based on AUC and kappa for both species.
 The data preparation methods have remained the same, and the models still output a continuous habitat suitability metric between 0 and 1 for each grid cell.

 **Analysis instructions**